From enhance

-Analyzes and improves prompts for clarity, structure, examples, and output reliability.
+Analyzes prompts in files for clarity, structure, examples, constraints, and reliability; reports issues and applies auto-fixes.

 Analyze prompts for clarity, structure, examples, and output reliability.